hadella/bobcat/README.md

 ## Deployment

-GitHub Actions deploys to GitHub Pages on push to main.
+Push to main — GitHub Actions builds and deploys to GitHub Pages automatically.
 See `.github/workflows/deploy.yml`.

 ## Stack